Cellane/chalk/_posts/2018-04-28-how-to-get-an-apartment-in-japan.md

-the only people whose help I gladly received -- my lovely fiancée already in advance made sure that electricity, water and gas is enabled for the apartment, and my only task was to be at the apartment by 5 PM to welcome a person from the gas company that would quickly inspect all the equipment.
+the only people whose help I gladly received -- my lovely fiancée already in advance made sure that electricity, water and gas is enabled for the apartment, and my only task was to be at the apartment by 5 PM to welcome a person from the gas company that would quickly inspect all the equipment and get the gas going so that I don't have to shower in a ice cold water[^3].
 Needless to say, due to all the paperwork that I had to undergo on that day, I didn't make it back to the apartment at 5 PM exactly, but fortunately the gas inspector arrived at around 5:45 PM and I was already in the process of unpacking at that point.

+[^3]: Unlike in Czech Republic, most houses in Japan don't receive both hot and
+    cold water but only the latter.

 Finally, shortly after 6 PM the doorbell rang again, this time due to a futon delivery, also a courtesy of my fiancée -- and the timing meant I don't have to sleep on the carpet for even one night -- which was especially appreciated thanks to the fact that right the very next day was my first day at new work!
-But more about that in another article.
+But more about that in another article, maybe.

 Finally, let me close this article with a funny/sad story about getting an access to the Internet in my new apartment.
 While Internet contract is actually